PLCnext/CSharpExamples/PLCnext_CSharpExamples/99_MiscAttribues/MiscAttributes.md

 `[OPC]`

 PLCnext has an integrated OPC server.
 The [OPC] attribute adds the related field as a new entry in the server tree, under the root entry ARP.Eclr.

+`[GdsRetain]`

+This attribute allowes variable and port values to be kept during power down so these values can be restored on power return.
+For more information you can read about retain handling [here](https://www.plcnext.help/te/PLCnext_Runtime/Extended_retain_handling.htm) in the PLCnext Info Center.
+The attribute [Retain] is depricate and does not have any function.